Skip to main content

 Staff transition principles

-The move from the current structure to the new HSE Centre and health regions will be achieved through:
+The move from the current structure to the new HSE Centre and health regions is being achieved through:

 • confined competitions